 All sex therapists are expected to study and follow the codes of ethics of their respective disciplines.
 Therapists who are members of certain organisations or counselling bodies are required to adhere to the organisations’ code of ethics for sex therapists.

-Kindly reviewed by Desiree Spierings BA (Psych) MHSc (Sexual Health); Sex Therapist; Director of Sexual Health Australia and Editorial Advisory Board Member of Virtual Men’s Health and Virtual Women’s Health.
+Kindly reviewed by Desiree Spierings BA (Psych) MHSc (Sexual Health); Sex Therapist and Relationship Counsellor; Director of Sexual Health Australia and Editorial Advisory Board Member of Virtual Medical Centre and Parenthub.

 - Lieblum, S.R.
 Sex therapy today: Current issues and future perspective.
 Chap 1.
 Principles and practice of sex therapy.
 4th ed.
 The Guilford Press; 2007. pp 3-22.

 - McCarthy, B. McDonald, D. Sex therapy failure: a crucial but ignored issue.
 J Sex Martial Therapy.
 2009;35:320-9.